TrashPandaCode/reports/pmpt-bv-final/chapters/experiments.typ

     image("../images/experiments/jojo_simple/rt60_kde_heatmap.png"),
   ))

-  These results demonstrated that while alternative architectures could achieve reasonable performance, they did not substantially outperform our optimized ResNet-based approaches.
+  Overall these results demonstrated that while alternative architectures could achieve reasonable performance, they did not substantially outperform our optimized ResNet-based approaches.

   #todo("v1.13 to v1.16 and v1.10.1 and v1.4.1 are missing")